“Be wary of a westward

 The windshield began clouding, side windows were already fogged over in the colliding heat and cold.
 Sydney wiped clean a crescent with her pink angora mitten; straining eyes right to catch specs of movement, any faint traces of wild buffalo and black-bellied plovers on the distant tip of Antelope, Salt Lake’s largest island.
 She settled for flocking geese, sandpipers and brine flies until I wiped all of that away with broad, mannerless sweeps of a Wylie-monogrammed purple towel.

 “Point is, dearest Melissa knew all about Lester when she married him,” Syd bristled at the distraction, more at having to defend her brother.
 “Besides, he says she drove him to it, kept trying to change him—like that ever works.
 He says he wanted a marriage and Moon mostly wanted a partnership—probably could plug anybody into that.
 She was always worried about losing the business or her home; she ended up losing both.”

 “Yeah, your brother saw to that when he walked her through the divorce.
-But selling their business out from under here, and putting the proceeds right down on 20 acres near the Smokies…to this day, she hasn’t gotten over that one.”
+But selling their business out from under her, and putting the proceeds right down on 20 acres near the Smokies.
+To this day, she hasn’t gotten over that one.”

 “Think he has?
 Janis deserted him after two months on the farm.”